vvr-hub/playwright-bdd-example/README.md

 It performs **spidering (crawling)** to discover web pages and endpoints, followed by **active scanning** to detect vulnerabilities.

+### 🔒 Running OWASP ZAP Security Test via GitHub Actions

+You can run the ZAP-based security test manually on GitHub:

+1. Go to the **"Actions"** tab of this repository.
+2. Select **"Run OWASP ZAP Security Test"** workflow.
+3. Click **"Run workflow"** (you can leave the default settings).

 ---

 ## 🔍 Running Accessibility Tests